craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 EC3.
 Which of the following languages is NOT spoken on the surface of Alaturmen today?
 	A. Ancient Elven
-	B. King's Common
+	B. Titan
 	C. Draconic
-	D. Giant
+	D. King's Common

 EC4.
-Which of the following regions are NOT occupied by one of the major factions on Alaturmen?
+Which of the following classes has the highest Hit Die?
-	A.
+	A. Ranger
-	B.
+	B. Rogue
-	C.
+	C. Sorcerer
-	D.
+	D. Warlock

 EC5.
-Which of the following regions are NOT occupied by one of the major factions on Alaturmen?
+Which of the following spellcasting classes does NOT prepare their spells?
-	A.
+	A. Wizard
-	B.
+	B. Paladin
-	C.
+	C. Sorcerer
-	D.
+	D. Druid